Premier League: Does sacking a manager in October or November work?

 Does changing manager at this time of year work?

-We've looked back at the past 10 Premier League seasons and, remarkably, in all but one instance where a club sacked a manager during October and November, their average points-per-game return increased over the remainder of the season.
+We've looked back at the past 10 Premier League seasons and, remarkably, in all but one instance where a club sacked a manager (or he resigned after poor performance) during October and November, their average points-per-game return increased over the remainder of the season.

-Excluding this year, that's 10 sackings during that two-month period, nine with an ultimately positive impact.
+Excluding this year, that's 10 sackings/resignations during that two-month period, nine with an ultimately positive impact.

 Even at Aston Villa in 2015-16 - the third-worst campaign in Premier League history - sacking Tim Sherwood and replacing him with Remi Garde led to a small improvement.